fossable/workset/README.md

 # Initialize a new workspace in the current directory
 ❯ workset init

-# Add a repository to your working set
+# Add (clone) a repository to your workspace
 ❯ workset github.com/jqlang/jq

 # The repository's local path always reflects the remote path
 ❯ cd ./github.com/jqlang/jq

-# Drop the repo from the working set (it remains in the library)
+# Drop the repo from the working set (it remains in the library: ~/.workset)
 ❯ cd ..
 ❯ workset drop ./jq